FrancoisMasson1990/classification_pipeline/README.md

 - must use python
 - must not use any REST helper library.
 Ex: Flask-RESTful, Connexion
 - must use Git for version control

-How to Submit:
-- Send a zip file containing all source code to your HR representative.